Spring Sale Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: 70percent

 Run a spike, identify what went wrong during implementation, and request a change to enhance value delivery.

-What should the risk manager advise the project team to do?
+What should the risk manager advise the project manager to do to address this situation?

 Options: